What are the best tablets for kids?

 - Lack of Touch ID

-The iPad Mini 2 may not be the newest tiny tablet from Apple, but it’s the best value for money at the moment.
+The iPad Mini 2 may not be the newest tiny tablet from Apple, but it’s still worth considering given its flexibility and size.

-The iPad Mini 2’s iOS 9 operating system also has a host of parental features that actually make the iPad Mini more suitable to hand over to your kids.
+The iPad Mini 2’s iOS operating system also has a host of parental features that actually make the iPad Mini more suitable to hand over to your kids.
 You will be able to restrict the Safari web browser from showing adult content and the ability to install apps.
 Additionally, you can disable access to explicit content if you don’t want them to listen to music, podcasts with rude words or more adult-themed TV shows.
+And there are settings than enable parents to manage their kids’ overall screen time, or time on specific apps.

 With access to the App Store there’s a wealth of child-friendly games, apps and ebooks to buy and download.
 If you can afford to spend a little more, the iPad Mini is a tablet both parents and children can use, though it’s probably better suited to slightly older children.